Signs & Symptoms Of Nursing Home Neglect & Abuse

 Identifying Nursing Home Abuse Symptoms

 Unfortunately, the signs and symptoms of nursing home abuse can be difficult to recognize and link to their cause.
 Abuse symptoms may be mistaken for signs of dementia or of an elderly person’s frailty, and it’s easy for nursing home staff to explain away abuse symptoms as signs of mental deterioration if you raise questions or show concern.
-However, if you notice frequent arguments or tension between a nursing home caregiver and your loved one, or changes in your loved one’s personality or behavior, look out for other signs and symptoms of nursing home abuse, such as:
+However, if you notice your loved ones become tense around a certain caregiver or changes in your loved one’s personality or behavior, look out for other signs and symptoms of nursing home abuse, such as:

 - Bed injuries and bedsores